Frequently Asked Questions

 United Way of Central New Mexico also supports other programs and initiatives:

-· Tax Help New Mexico, a partnership with the Central New Mexico Community College that provides free assistance in preparing and filing income tax returns for New Mexico residents with an annual household income of less than $52,000 or who are over the age of 65 regardless of income.
+Tax Help New Mexico, a partnership with the Central New Mexico Community College , provides free assistance in preparing and filing income tax returns for New Mexico residents with an annual household income of less than $52,000 or who are over the age of 65 regardless of income.

-· 2-1-1, our Information and Referral line, accessible 7 days a week, 8AM to Midnight, 365 days a year (with our online searchable database available 24/7), provides help for anyone seeking assistance with basic human needs.
+2-1-1, our information and referral line, is accessible 7 days a week, 8AM to Midnight, 365 days a year.
+It provides help for anyone seeking assistance with basic human needs.

-· Affinity Groups, where our members have identified women’s self-sufficiency, mentorships for middle-school youth, and programs for youth transitioning to adulthood as areas for giving.
+Affinity Groups, where our members have identified women’s self-sufficiency, middle-school youth, and youth transitioning to adulthood as areas for giving.
 Affinity Group Grant Initiatives are gifts to the Community Fund.

 We would like you to consider a donation to United Way of Central New Mexico’s programs and initiatives.
 There are compelling reasons why a gift to United Way is the best way to help the most people:

-5. Payroll deduction makes it easy and makes it possible for each of us to give a little at a time.
+- Payroll deduction is easy and makes it possible for each of us to give a little at a time.
 By sharing a little bit of each paycheck it can be easier for us to give much more than if we gave all at once.
-United Way accepts many forms of payment including credit cards, bill for payment, checks, cash, as well as stock.
-For more information, email firstname.lastname@example.org.
+United Way accepts many forms of payment including credit cards, bill for payment, checks, cash, as well as stock transfer.
+For more information, email [email protected].

 United Way of Central New Mexico is, and always has been, a local organization, governed by a local Board of Directors.
 United Way Worldwide serves as a trade association similar to a teacher’s association, plumber’s association, or medical association, and provides us with training opportunities, research information and national advertising.
 We pay a membership fee for these services.

 Most problems that people encounter can be addressed by local agencies.
-People who call us are connected to our in-house Information & Referral Service called "United Way 2-1-1."
+People who call us are connected to our in-house information and referral service called "United Way 2-1-1."
 We maintain information on all human services in central New Mexico whether or not they receive United Way funding.
 However, sometimes people ask for services that do not exist here in central New Mexico.
 Often that is because of inadequate funding.
 In most situations, help is available.